paulsonkoly/calc/Readme.md

  - arithmetic expression
  - variable assignment

-Expressions evaluate to a value printed in the repl loop as answers, assignments don't result in a value,
- - they are not expressions so assignment can't be used apart from top level.
+Expressions evaluate to a value printed in the repl loop as answers, assignments results in the value assigned, but they are not expressions so an assignment can't be used apart from top level.

 ### Tokens